Maid Levy Singapore 2026: Concessionary Rate & IRAS Relief Guide

 The Two Levy Rates: Normal vs Concessionary

-If you employ a second helper in the same household, the second helper is charged at the normal S$300 rate unless she also serves a separate qualifying dependant — concessions do not double up on a single dependant.
+If you employ a second helper in the same household, the second helper without a concession is charged at S$450/month unless she also serves a separate qualifying dependant.
+Concessions do not double up on a single dependant.
 For a fuller cost breakdown including agency fees and insurance, see our 2026 maid hiring cost guide.

 Who Qualifies for the Concessionary Rate?